anorudes/reduceless-connect/README.md

 # Reduceless-connect

 Simple abstraction over Redux to make state management easy. <br />
-You can change redux state without creating constants and actions, just see examples.
+You can change redux state for ui without creating constants and actions, just see examples.

 Based on [reduceless](https://github.com/nosovsh/reduceless)